dingran/behavioral-cloning/writeup.md

 ![alt text][gif1]

-To augment the data sat, I also flipped images and angles thinking that this would work similarly as driving reversely on the track.
+To augment the data set, I also flipped images and angles thinking that this would work similarly as driving reversely on the track.
 Additional augmentation is possible by making use of the left/right camera images, though in practice it didn't prove to improve results.

 After the collection process, I had 33462 data points.
 For each images, I converted the image from BGR mode (due to OpenCV convention)